adams100/Examples-of-Technical-Skills/README.md

 <br>
 <h2>Outlook Automation (VBA)</h2>
 <h3>Extract attachments from emails and send them to a folder!</h3>
 This program is usage specific, however it displays the ability to extract email attachments.
 It references the default Outlook email inbox and iterates all messages.
-If a PDF file exists, then it saves that file to an output file!
+If a PDF file exists, then it saves that file to an output folder!
 Using the other tools above we can extract the text and analyse the data!